lsy00/personal-website/content/project/index.md

 There are three ditransitives in Cantonese, including a double object construction (DOC), i.e., *I give you a book* in English.
 Previous research mainly took a lexical semantics approach to categorize the meaning of the three constructions.
 I observed two facts contrasting with the current analysis: First, although verb types allowed in each construction differ, the difference was between the construction semantics but not lexical meaning; second, DOCs of different meanings do not share the same structure.
 My work provided a novel semantic categorization based on constructions a syntactic analysis.
 I argued that DOC is just carrying a further sense of transfer than other ditransitives, and proposed that there are at least two kinds of DOCs.

 * **Lam, S.Y.*** (2021).
-Revisiting Cantonese Ditransitives: Two types of Double Object Constructions in Chinese..
+Revisiting Cantonese Ditransitives: Two types of Double Object Constructions in Chinese.
-Annual Research Forum of LSHK (LSHK-ARF).
-The City University of Hong Kong, Dec 4, 2021
+The 25th International Conference on Yue Dialects.
+The Chinese University of Hong Kong, Dec 18 - 19, 2021